DiamondBr3aker/Parse/README.md

 ### Parse
 Text to speech AI powered search engine

-### VisualizeME
-Coming Soon

-Website can be found at: https://diamondbr3aker.github.io/AI-Oasis/
+Website can be found at: https://diamondbr3aker.github.io/AI-Oasis/oasis.html

 This project is licensed under the terms of the GNU General Public License 3.0.